gnecula/bond/docs/tutorial.rst

 of the variables you want to assert on; the values they are equal to are saved separated from your test.
 This will turn out to be crucial next.

-If you need to make a change in the code, or in the testing setup, it is very tedious to fix the ``assertEquals``.
+If you need to make a change in the code, or in the testing setup, it is very tedious to fix the assertions.
 Let's say that you decide that you get a better test coverage with a different tree where instead of 4 you want to insert 7 in the tree.
 If you run the traditional test, you will see the familiar test failure: